Walgreens’ Dividend Safety, History, Growth, Stock Valuation, and More!

-I judge a company’s financial position based on how they finance their assets.
+I judge a company’s financial position based on how they finance its assets.
 The 2 primary sources are debt or equity.

 I do not like my dividend stocks loaded up with a lot of debt.
 Excessive debt can negatively impact dividend safety.
 That is if the company encounters difficult economic times.

 On the surface, debt to equity looks pretty good.
 It checks in at .75 to 1.

 On the other hand, new accounting rules require companies to report amounts due on lease or rental obligations.
 It’s not debt in the purest sense.
 But it is a contractual obligation that must be paid in the future.
 Just like debt.

 As a result, Walgreens has another $24 billion in lease obligations primarily from its US retail pharmacy locations.
 It is interesting to note that they are a large customer and revenue source for Realty Income.